Macroeconomic performance and outlook

 There are no restrictions imposed on foreign investors in the bond market in Uganda.

-Residents and non-residents alike are authorized to participate in the market.
+Residents and non-residents alike are authorized to participate in the government securities market.

-Capital controls were fully liberalized in 1997, along with the foreign exchange market.
+Capital account was fully liberalized in 1997, along with the foreign exchange market.

 Documents & Resources

 - FY_2019-20_Budget_Speech.pdf (711 kB)

 - The_Medium_Term_Debt_Management_Strategy_2018-19_2021-22.pdf (0.91 MB)